How to Work for Google: 8 Actions That Can Make It a Reality

 The requirements for each Google job are spelled out in the online descriptions of each position.
 By exploring the descriptions of several open positions, you'll start to get a feel for the opportunities that most interest you.
 Then, you can begin matching your interests and skill sets to specific openings.

 Make a short list of the jobs you want most.
-(Google allows you to apply for up to three jobs at a time "within a rolling 30-day window."4)
+(Google lets you apply for up to three jobs at a time "within a rolling 30-day window.")

 Save or print out the job descriptions for each opening on your list.
 Then, start crafting your resume, creating a separate version for each job you intend to apply for.
 As you prepare your resume, focus on: